 1. You must endure suffering

-It was a Wednesday afternoon, I’d wasted another day of my life as I had for the last 2 years and I was on Youtube.
-Strangely enough, I came across a video of David Goggins talking about suffering and it caught my attention.
+It was a Wednesday afternoon, and I’d wasted another day of my life as I had for the last 2 years, and I was on Youtube.
+Strangely enough, I came across a video of David Goggins talking about suffering, and it caught my attention.

-Now at this point in my life, suffering became my excuse for not trying to achieve anything.
+At this point in my life, suffering has become my excuse for not trying to achieve anything.

-Instead of trying to walk outside or lift some weights, my mind gave me the ‘brilliant’ idea of laying in bed, watching TV and eating junk because I was suffering.
+Instead of trying to walk outside or lift some weights, my mind gave me the ‘brilliant’ idea of lying in bed, watching TV, and eating junk because I was suffering.

 I tried to run away from my suffering and use it as an excuse for doing nothing.

-David Goggins woke up wanting to suffer and used that reality to push himself to achieve crazy feats.
+David Goggins woke up wanting to suffer, and he used that reality to push himself to achieve crazy feats.

 What truly rattled me was the fact that the only difference separating me from Goggins was my mind.
 I no longer had any excuse for being lazy and weak.

-I remember watching a few more of his videos before I got off the bed, put my running shoes on and starting doing laps around my yard.
+I remember watching a few more of his videos before I got off the bed, put my running shoes on, and started doing laps around my yard.

 But my mind was in heaven.